-"Strong" probability of government support, balancing the 100% government ownership against rising fiscal challenges DBSA's Ba3 CFR benefits from a one-notch uplift from the bank's BCA of b1 because of a "strong" probability of support from the South African government.
-Our assumption of a strong probability of government support reflects DBSA's 100% government ownership, development mandate and history of receiving support; but these parameters are moderated by rising fiscal pressures that compromise the South African government's ability to provide timely and adequate support to state-owned enterprises.
+"Strong" probability of government support, balancing the 100% government ownership against rising fiscal challenges the South African government's ability to provide timely and adequate support to state-owned enterprises.
 Fiscal pressures reduce the capacity the government has available to provide further support to state-owned enterprises.
 Recent developments, such as the Land and Agricultural Development Bank's failure to make payments of maturing credit facilities that has triggered an event of default, have further informed our assessment.